software-mansion-labs/cairo-compiler-workshop/README.md

 }
 ```

-# Sierra generation in a nutshell
+# Chapter 6: Sierra generation in a nutshell

+- This is implemented in the `SierraGen` Salsa group.
-- I have a happy message for all of you!
+- But!
+I have a happy message for all of you!
 - I don't know how it works, and you don't need to know it either. 🥳

 # Exercise 6: The grand finale: an end-to-end test